 3/ The last section of the log train has recently been replaced

-Every 4 years a tree survey has to be commissioned by the Parish Council to evaluate the health and possible risk of the trees that border the Village Green.
-In addition, regular maintenance has to be undertaken to treat against Bleeding Canker and Leaf Miner.
+Every 18 months a tree survey is commissioned by the Parish Council to evaluate the health and possible risk of the trees that border the Village Green and the Jubilee trees planted in the hamlets..

 In addition to the above, one-off grants may be made to help pay for work within the parish.